mncc8337/kerosene/README.md

 ## Known bugs
 - ATA PIO mode initialization some time failed (very rare): address mark not found
 - `print_debug` gives gliberrish result if put in many formats
+- terminate a kernel process will result in a crash
 ## Learning resources
 Note that anything related to osdev are on [the osdev wiki](http://wiki.osdev.org/Expanded_Main_Page)
 ### Great tutorials